vmarvakova/assignment5/README.md

 # d) Advanced [5 marks]

 We can improve on the basic sudoku solver in a few ways.
 Your mark for this part will be based on how quickly your solution works: the faster it runs, the higher the marks.
-As well as 9x9 boards, I will be testing your solution on 16x16 Sudoku boards.
+As well as 9x9 boards, I will be testing your solution on larger (e.g. 16x16) Sudoku boards.

 ## A better setSquare